LezzGitIt/Bergmann-Round2/README.md

 ### How to Run

-To reproduce the analysis associated with *"Evaluation of Bergmann's Rule in Migratory Nightjars"*
+To reproduce the analysis associated with *"Environmental pressures on the breeding grounds drive Bergmannian clines in nightjars"*

-1. Download the data and scripts from Dryad
+1. Download the data and scripts from Dryad [LINK AVAILABLE UPON PUBLICATION]

 2. Install required R packages:
     ```R